 - Don’t let unburned hydrocarbons or other volatiles build-ups, they will damage the heating element wires.
 To prevent buildup, periodically elevate the chamber temperature to 560˚C and allow the furnace to sit at that temperature for two hours.

 - Don’t ignore signs of darkening on the insulating material on the back of the door.
 This indicates an air leak, requiring adjustment of the door and latch assembly.

 What do I do if the printer stops operating?

 It’s possible that someone accidentally turned off the printer switch.
 Check to make sure the switch is on.
 The paper feed can jam and overload the printer drive motor.
 The motor will shut itself off if this happens.
 The printer paper should always feed over the top of the roll of paper.
 To restart the printer, lower the control panel and locate the back of the printer housing.
 There is a wide gray ribbon cable attached to the back.
 Disconnect that ribbon cable, count to 10, and then re-attach the ribbon cable.
 This should reboot the printer when you turn the power back on.
 If it does not reboot, you may need to purchase a new printer.

 How do I install new element plates?

-Did we miss a maintenance question?
-Contact our technical support specialists at 1-740-548-7298 for assistance.
+Did we miss a maintenance question or need a manual, contact our Tech Experts for assistance.